KittyDig/portfolio_4/README.md

 ## Models

 # User
-Custom user model inheriting from AbstractUser.
+The custom user model inherits from AbstractUser to extend the default Django user functionality.
+This allows for future customization without modifying the built-in Django user model.

 # Profile
-Model to store additional information about the user, such as a bio and profile picture.
+The Profile model stores additional information about the user, such as a bio.
+It is linked to the User model via a one-to-one relationship.

 # Post
-Model to store user posts with title and content.
+The Post model stores user posts, including the title, content, and timestamp of creation.
+Each post is linked to an author, who is a user.

 ## Forms